bdlb77/playfab-challenges/challenges/Challenge03.md

 You should also have created `Statistics` in XRServer and used them in your `Segments` to determine when a user should be added or removed from a segment.

 You also know which API endpoints to use to update a User's statistics.
-Exlpore the Developer Console to discover other API endpoints that will be useful for displaying this information on the front end.
+Exlpore the `Developer Console` to discover other API endpoints that will be useful for displaying this information on the front end.

 Now, add the following functionatlity to your web app:

 1. Allow a User to add themselves to a course
 2. Allow a User to finish a course
 3. Display the User's status for each course (for example; not started, started, or finished)

+To Point 3, use the [`Profile Page`](../app/src/routes/users/[id]/+page.svelte) to display any data you are able to pull out from PlayFab.

+> Note: You can verify if a User has entered a segment in PlayFab (not XRServer) by viewing a Segment's

 ## Summary